sklprogs/LanguageTricks/README.md

 **Task** could be the same but it can also mean the work that you assigned to yourself.

+A **problem** is a question proposed for solution or discussion.
+Problems have many possible solutions and figuring out the right one for a given situation allows for ownership of that solution.
+**Tasks**, on the other hand, are a known entity.
+There’s already a solution, and you only have to physically go through the steps of completing it.
+There’s not much thought required, and if the task popped up frequently enough, you’d consider automating it.

 *Sources:
 [1](https://www.professorjackrichards.com/difference-task-exercise-activity/),
 [2](https://wikidiff.com/task/exercise),